Vonage/vbc-developer/_tutorials/en/ivr-fallback/create-voice-application.md

 navigation_weight: 2
 ---

-# Create a Nexmo Application

-Every Smart Numbers application that you build must be associated with a Nexmo Voice Application.
+Every Smart Numbers application you build must be associated with a Nexmo Voice Application.

 > **Note**: To avoid confusion, `Application` here refers to the Nexmo Application.
 The application you are building will be referred to as "application".